1unar-Eclipse/GalaxiteUtils/README.md

 ## Building
 This uses [the template found here](https://github.com/LatiteScripting/Template) as a base, so it can be compiled with Ctrl-Shift-B in VS Code once cloned.
 Just make sure to download the Node modules first with `npm i`.

-The terminal command `npx tsc -b` in the root folder also works.
+The terminal command `npm run build` in the root folder also works.

 I don't know how to GitHub, if something else should be here please open an issue